shundhammer/qdirstat/README.md

 ## WinDirStat and QDirStat

 I keep reading articles and user forum comments about QDirStat being a "nice Linux port of WinDirStat".
-Well, nothing could be farther from the truth:
+Well, nothing could be further from the truth:
 **WinDirStat is a Windows port of KDirStat**, the predecessor of QDirStat.

 So it's the other way round: **The Linux version was there first**, and